Find Affordable College Courses

 The following schools top our list of the Most Popular Fine & Studio Arts Master's Degree Colleges.

 Our analysis found University of St Thomas Minnesota to be the most popular school for fine and studio arts students who want to pursue a master’s degree in Minnesota.
-UST MN is a medium-sized private not-for-profit school located in the large city of Saint Paul.
+UST MN is a medium-sized private not-for-profit school located in the city of Saint Paul.

 About 92% of the students majoring in Fine Arts at the school are women while 8% are male.

 A rank of #2 on this year’s list means University of Minnesota - Twin Cities is a great place for fine and studio arts students working on their master’s degree.
-UMN Twin Cities is a fairly large public school located in the large city of Minneapolis.
+UMN Twin Cities is a very large public school located in the large city of Minneapolis.

 About 56% of the students majoring in Fine Arts at the school are women while 44% are male.